Reductions of $2$-dimensional semi-stable representations with large $\mathcal L$-invariant: Descent and reductions

-\begin{rmk} We return to Remark \ref{eqn:small-p}.
+\begin{rmk} We return to Remark \ref{rmk:small-p}.
 Suppose we replace \eqref{eqn:blanket-assumptions} with

 This has the impact of scaling $z$ by a $p$-adic unit multiple of $p$, thus increasing $v_{R_2}(z)$ by $2$ throughout our estimates in Section \ref{subsec:Rm-basis}.
-The reader may check that Proposition \ref{prop:descent-almostready} holds with these new estimates, and so the proof goes through for all $h \geq 2$ and $p \geq 3$ under the assumption \eqref{eqn:p3-assumptions}. \end{rmk}
+The reader may check that Proposition \ref{prop:descent-almostready} holds with these new estimates, and so the proof goes through for all $h \geq 2$ and $p \geq 3$ under the assumption \eqref{eqn:p3-assumptions}.
+Of course, this bound is not the sharpest possible when $h=2$ or $h=3$.
+For instance, we've already noted that for $h=3$ and $p \geq 5$, Breuil and M\'ezard confirmed Theorem \ref{thm:main-thm-in-text} with the stronger bound \eqref{eqn:blanket-assumptions}.